-Since it's deep fried and made with cheese, it's certainly not the healthiest way to enjoy a wonton, but you can't deny this decadent treat if you're looking for some comfort food.
+Since it's deep-fried and made with cheese, it's certainly not the healthiest way to enjoy a wonton, but you can't deny this decadent treat if you're looking for some comfort food.
 Serve up this dish if you want to be a hit at parties.
-The best part is the dipping sauce can go many different ways.
+The best part is the dipping sauce can go in many different ways.
 You can serve these with duck sauce, a tangy sweet and sour sauce, a mustard sauce, or a spicy chili sauce.

 03 of 07

 Chinese vegetables add flavor to this easy fried wonton recipe for wonton wrappers filled with ground pork and seasonings, which are then deep-fried.
 The best thing with fried wontons is that you can put practically anything inside the wrapper—traditional Asian flavors or even Hispanic or Italian flavors or ingredients for an eclectic twist.

 If you're on a diet or making lifestyle changes because of health concerns, then it is likely that fried wontons are not for you.
 So, try baked chicken wontons instead.

 Baking the food instead of deep-frying it not only reduces the fat and calories but also seals in the flavors of this healthy appetizer made with reduced-fat peanut butter, curry paste, and lime juice.Continue to 5 of 7 below.

 Although potstickers are traditionally made with a hot water dough, wonton wrappers cut into circles make a handy substitute.
 If you're trying to eat more vegetables but don't like the taste of most greens, these vegetarian potstickers are a great way to get the benefits of veggies in a delicious package.